 Video assistant referees (VARs) may be used in accordance with the IFAB Laws of the Game and the relevant IFAB protocol for the purpose of assisting the referee.
 The decision as to whether VARs should be used for a specific match is at the sole discretion of the referee, and that decision is final.

 No sources or systems other than the official VAR system may be used by the referee to review replays during the match.

-In principle, VARs may be used in matches as of the group stage of the competition.
+In principle, VARs may be used in matches as of the play-offs of the competition.
 However, UEFA may decide to use VARs in other matches as well, or not to use VARs in certain matches.
 Should it prove necessary for whatever reason, matches may start and/or finish without the use of VARs, and any failure, unavailability, use or non-use of the VAR technology will in no way prejudice the validity of the referee’s decisions, with such decisions being final in all cases.

 UEFA may decide to use existing infrastructure for the referee review area (RRA) or set up a new area in the immediate vicinity of the pitch.
 The RRA should be a neutral area adjacent to the pitch with a minimum size of 1.5m x 1.5m.
 It should be visible to the public (but without the RRA screen being observable) and should, in principle, be a minimum of 5m from each of the team benches.
 Only the referee is allowed to review replays in the RRA.

 Following a VAR review, UEFA may use any existing screens in the stadium to show relevant graphics and/or replays supporting the decision taken by the referee.
 UEFA may also decide, at any time, to stop VAR replays from being shown in the stadium.
 In any case, UEFA shall decide which graphics and/or replays are to be shown and shall ensure they are provided to the giant screen operators.
 The use of any other different graphics/replays by the clubs or stadium operators is strictly forbidden.